French foreign minister on historic visit to Cuba

 In February, the EU agreed to begin negotiations with Cuba to increase trade, investment and dialogue on human rights in its most significant diplomatic shift since it lifted sanctions on the country in 2008.

-The talks are scheduled to begin April 29 in Havana, according to European diplomats, and they said the French foreign minister's visit would test the waters.
+The talks are scheduled to begin April 29 in Havana, according to European diplomats.

 Cuba has been subject to a U.S. embargo for five decades.
 It is eager to eliminate the EU's "common position," enacted in December 1996, which links human rights and democracy conditions to improved economic relations.